Arctic circles, domino tilings and square Young tableaux: Introduction

 holds with probability that tends to $1$.
-In other words, if the space-time diagram of the trajectories in a random jump process is mapped to the unit square $[0,1]\times[0,1]$ by scaling the time axis by a factor $1/n^2$ and scaling the position axis by a factor of $1/2n$, then for large $n$ the frozen time-periods will occupy approximately the part of the space-time diagram that lies in the complement of the disc
+In other words, if the space--time diagram of the trajectories in a random jump process is mapped to the unit square $[0,1]\times[0,1]$ by scaling the time axis by a factor $1/n^2$ and scaling the position axis by a factor of $1/2n$, then for large $n$ the frozen time-periods will occupy approximately the part of the space--time diagram that lies in the complement of the disc